Petplan Sees Increase in Obesity-Related Claims

 • Make Fitness Fun!
 Make pets work for their food by stuffing meals into food-releasing toys, or make meals work for you, using it as a reward while teaching new tricks.
 Turn exercise into a game by playing fetch, tug-of-war or introducing your pet to an obstacle course.

-Top-rated pet insurance provider, Petplan, is the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
+Top-rated pet insurance provider, Petplan, is the only pet insurance provider to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
 Petplan’s fully customizable policies provide coverage for all hereditary and congenital conditions for the life of the pet as standard, and meet the coverage requirements and budget for pets of all/any age.
 Petplan policies are underwritten by AGCS Marine Insurance Company, a member of the Allianz Group, rated A+ by A.M.
 Best (2010).
 For information, about Petplan pet insurance, visit www.GoPetplan.com or call 1-866-467-3875.